Drwalin/DORPC/README.md

 then that Node forwads received request.

-To find an object it is requeired to send a multicast message that circulates through cluster and looks for an object.
+To find an object it is requeired to send a multicast message that circulates through Node and looks for an object.

 #### Pros:
 - free movement of objects between Nodes